stanimirovn/docs-redis/overview.html.md

 </tr>
 </tbody></table>

-Create an ASG called `redis-app-containers` with the above configuration and bind it to the appropriate space or, to give all started apps access, the `default-running` ASG set.
+Create an ASG called `redis-app-containers` with the above configuration and bind it to the appropriate space or, to give all started apps access, bind to the `default-running` ASG set and restart your apps.
 Example:

 ```
 [